mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 The rest of the page has 12-16 betting panels with clear separation between each one.
 They are arranged veritically one after another.
-All must be visible at the same time i.e. the page could be reduced greatly by having a drop down to select which single panel to view but that will not satisfy.
+All must be visible at the same time i.e. the page could be reduced greatly by having a drop down to select which single betting panel to view at a time, but that will not satisfy.
 The user must be able to see all panels and the state of each panel on the page by simply scrolling their device.

 ### Account balance operation